 These consolidated financial statements are prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
 Realization values may be substantially different from the carrying values shown and these consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
 The Company's continuing operations and the ability of the Company to meet mineral property and other commitments are dependent upon the ability of the Company to continue to raise additional equity or debt financing and to seek joint venture partners.
-At the date of these consolidated financial statements, the Company has not identified a known body of commercial grade mineral on any of its properties.
+At the date of these consolidated financial statements, the Company has not identified a known body of commercial-grade mineral on any of its properties.
 The Company has not achieved profitable operations and has accumulated losses since inception.
-The Company will need to raise additional capital resources to fund its exploration programs and administrative expenses for the next twelve months.
-Therefore, there is material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+The Company may need to raise additional capital resources to fund its exploration programs and administrative expenses beyond the next twelve months.